 - I’ve reanimated my interest in bookbinding, and have been creating new books and book-like things.

 - Diving ever deeper into the world of fountain pens, focusing on the monthly Pen Night in Charlottetown.

-- Serving on the board of directors of Stars for Life, and continuing to do what I can to advocate for government support of people with autism.
+- Serving on the board of directors of Stars for Life, focusing on obtaining long-term, sustainable funding for the organization.

 - Serving on the Mayor’s Task Force on Active Transportation for the City of Charlottetown; acting as co-chair and the liaison to the Parks & Recreation department.

 I last updated this April 1, 2021, and have set myself a reminder to update it monthly from here onward.